 History & Origin

-Break Through Tech is an initiative of Cornell Tech launched in 2016 as Women in Technology and Entrepreneurship in New York (WiTNY).
-With support from a number of corporations, including Verizon and Accenture as our founding sponsors, a partnership was formed with the City University of New York (CUNY) with a goal to increase the number of women graduating with degrees in computer science and related tech disciplines, and serve as a role model for cities around the nation.
+Break Through Tech’s first chapter began in 2016, under the name WiTNY, or Women in Technology and Entrepreneurship in New York.
+With support from a number of corporations, including Verizon and Accenture as founding sponsors, we partnered with the City University of New York (CUNY).
+Our goal: To increase the number of women and non-binary students graduating with degrees in computer science and related tech disciplines, and to serve as a role model for cities around the nation.